-• Exercise: on your machine type
+- Exercise: on your machine type

-cat /etc/motd
+- cat /etc/motd

-• Look at your neighbour's machine.
+- Look at your neighbour's machine.
 Is their file exactly the same as yours?
 Can you be sure?

-md5 /etc/motd (maybe use sha1sum)
+- md5sum /etc/motd

-- Compare the result with your neighbour - Now change ONE character in /etc/motd and repeat the md5 test Under Linux the command is md5sum
+- Compare the result with your neighbour

+- Now change ONE character in /etc/motd and repeat the md5sum test